gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 * Write Key, Sequence Number Key and IV:
 : The cipher suite specific binary object containing all necessary information for protection operations.
 The secret will be used by the DTLS 1.3 client to encrypt the record.
 Binary arbitrary long object depending on the cipher suite used.

 Reply : Established or Failed

 ## Destroy Client Write Keying Material

 A function to destroy the Client Write (transmit) keying material for a given epoch for a given Key for a given SCTP Association.

-Request : Destroy client write key and IV
+Request : Destroy client write keying material

 Parameters :